plietar/malariasim-gc-writeup/GC.md

 150.7 Mbytes of vectors used (98%)
 ```

-The result is actually quite surprising, running in RStudio results in slightly
+The result is actually quite surprising, running in RStudio results in fewer
-fewer garbage collection cycles (2542), even though, as we've seen earlier, it
+garbage collection cycles (2542), even though, as we've seen earlier, it spends
-spends more time in total.
-This suggests that in RStudio, for some reason, each
+more time in total.
+This suggests that in RStudio, for some reason, each cycle
-cycle takes longer than on the command line.
+takes longer than on the command line.

 I looked through the RStudio code base for any flags and options it might be
 passing to the interpreter but couldn't find anything.
 The only thing